poppyxu/InsightEdit/README.md

 Then, to further inject the rich image information, we introduce a two-stream bridging mechanism utilizing both the textual and visual features reasoned by the powerful Multimodal Large Language Models (MLLM) to guide the image editing process more precisely.

 ### Dataset Construction Pipeline
+The reference code for the dataset construction pipeline is in the [data_processing.md](./data_processing/data_processing.md).

 <img src="imgs/data_construction.jpg" alt="teaser" width="100%">

 ### Dataset Examples